• Races

 Race Schedule

-• Bib pickup/Check in: 6:00 – 7:30 a.m.
+• Bib pickup option #2/Check in for everyone: 6:00 – 7:30 a.m.
 (Photo ID required.
 All racers must check in on race morning, even if you picked up your bib the night before)

 • Race briefing: 7:45 a.m.